Combined Koreas crew wins historic medal at Asian Games

 JAKARTA, Indonesia (AP) — Two countries.
 One significant medal.

-A combined Koreas crew earned a historic bronze medal at the Asian Games on Saturday by finishing third in the women's 200-meter traditional — or dragon — boat final behind China and games host Indonesia.
+A combined Koreas crew earned a historic bronze medal at the Asian Games on Saturday by finishing third in the women's 200-meter dragon boat final behind China and games host Indonesia.

 It was the first time a combined team from North Korea and South Korea has won a medal at a major multi-sport international event.

-It was awarded to Korea — the name given to the combined teams the countries entered in rowing, canoeing and women's basketball — and not to North or South Korea.
+And it was awarded to Korea — the name given to the combined teams the war-divided countries entered in rowing, canoeing and women's basketball.

+"In the first place, we weren't sure if this unified team would be formed, but I'm so happy that we won the bronze medal in the end," the crew's captain, South Korean Kim Hyeon-hee, was quoted as saying by Yonhap.

+"I did get emotional.
+I tried not to cry but in my heart, I think there's something about being a Korean."

 A group of athletes from North Korea and South Korea paraded into the opening ceremony last weekend behind the "unification" flag which features the outline of the peninsula in blue on a white background.

-It took another seven days for any of the combined teams to get on the medals podium, by which time South Korea had 23 gold medals to sit in third spot and North Korea had nine gold medals and was in sixth position overall.
+It took another seven days for any of the combined teams to get on the medals podium.

-The joint crew featured seven South Koreans and five North Koreans and finished in 56.851 seconds at the Jakabaring Rowing and Canoeing Regatta Course in the co-host city of Palembang.
+The joint crew featured seven South Koreans and five North Koreans and finished in 56.851 seconds at the Jakabaring Rowing and Canoeing Regatta Course in Palembang.

+Rather than sing their anthems, the crew joined to sing a popular folk song "Arirang," Yonhap, the South Korean news agency, reported.

+To Myong Suk, a North Korean who is the drummer on the traditional boat, said the combined crew had just three weeks to practice together while other teams had years.

+"This is a result that showed the bravery and wisdom of Korean people by combining our hearts and goals," Yonhap quoted To as saying.

-The combined Koreas basketball team is a gold-medal chance and has progressed to the quarterfinals of the women's tournament.
+The combined Koreas basketball team has progressed to the quarterfinals of the women's tournament.

 He went on to set a games record with a total of 410.

+Much of the focus in Indonesia was on world junior champion Lalu Zohri, from the earthquake-ravaged island of Lombok, who won his 100-meter heat in 10.27 seconds.
+Su Bingtian, who set the Asian record of 9.91 in June, won the next heat also in 10.27.

+Defending women's champion Wei Yongli had the fastest qualifying time in 11.32, and India's Dutee Chand won her heat in 11.38.

-The men's marathon was the opening event in the athletics program and it finished in a sprint, with Hiroto Inoue of Japan hanging on for gold after a late tangle with Bahrain's Elhassan Elabbassi.
+The marathon started at 6 a.m. and it finished in a sprint, with Inoue hanging on for gold after a late tangle with Bahrain's Elhassan Elabbassi.
+Both were credited with the same time of 2 hours, 18 minutes, 22 seconds.

-Inoue finished in 2 hours, 18 minutes, 22 seconds and held his arms out wide as he crossed the line less than a meter ahead of Elabbassi, who was credited with the same time.

-Inoue and Elabbassi dueled for the lead over the last five kilometers on a steamy morning in the Indonesian capital.

 They entered the main stadium together and were shoulder-to-shoulder coming around the last curve of the track.
-Elabbassi attempted to surge inside Inoue on the left in the inside lane with about 50 meters to go but had a small collision with his Japanese rival and lost his balance.
+Elabbassi attempted to surge inside Inoue in the inside lane but collided with his Japanese rival and lost his balance.

 It was Japan's first gold in the Asian Games men's marathon in 32 years, and comes as the country prepares to host the 2020 Tokyo Olympics.